 The program will provide lunch and snacks each day.
-Check out the daily lunch menu.
+Check last year’s lunch menu.

 Many food allergies can be accommodated by the catering staff.
 Alternatively, children may bring their own peanut-free lunch each day.
 However, there will not be access to refrigeration or a microwave.
 Please note any food allergies on your child’s form.